MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ```

 ##  <a name="attach"></a>  CD2DBrush::Attach
- Attaches existing resource interface to the object
+ Attaches existing resource interface to the object.

 ```
 void Attach(ID2D1Brush* pResource);